At a Glance

 ✨Showcase Your Problem-Solving Abilities

 Employers love candidates who can think on their feet.
 Prepare examples of challenges you've faced in past projects and how you resolved them.
-This will highlight your critical thinking skills and adaptability.
+This will highlight your critical thinking and adaptability.

 ✨Understand the Company Culture

 Research the company’s values and work environment.
 Be ready to discuss how you align with their culture, especially since they emphasise teamwork and a positive atmosphere.
-This shows that you're not just a fit for the role, but for the company as a whole.